top of page

 5. Be mindful of external influences.

-Your energy can be influenced by people, places, or even natural phenomena.
-Be aware of this and learn to navigate these situations with grace.
+Now that you know your energy can be influenced by people, places, or even natural phenomena, be aware of this and learn to navigate these situations with grace.
+Realistically speaking, we live in an ecosystem where we are sensitive to the influences of others, as well as planetary and lunar contexts, etc.

-Realistically speaking, we live in an ecosystem where we are sensitive to others’ influences, planetary contexts, lunar phases, etc. We cannot isolate ourselves in a glass bubble to avoid the context.
-It is important to learn to become aware of it and live with it, being okay with ourselves and understanding how we are impacted.
-In this way, we can navigate life smoothly.
+We cannot isolate ourselves in a glass bubble to avoid the context, which is why it's important to learn to be aware of it and live with it, being okay with ourselves and understanding how we are impacted.
+In this way, we will navigate smoothly.

 Conclusion